GabePearse/TrashPanda/README.md

 # TrashPanda
-TrashPanda is a discord bot made to automatically clean your discord channels.
+TrashPanda is a discord bot made to automatically clear old messages in your discord channels.

 To install the dependencies needed to run this bot you can: